 Dr Mike Webster has expertise in:

 - Construction health and safety, organisational risk and the CDM Regulations – he led independent evaluations of CDM 1994 and CDM 2007 and reviewed the use of CDM 2007 in the construction of London 2012.
-He has published a range of work and acted as an expert witness on behalf of both defence and prosecution teams in cases involving breaches of the Health and Safety at Work Act, the Work at Height Regulations and the CDM Regulations (1994, 2007 and 2015) during construction projects.
+He has published a range of work and acted as an expert witness on behalf of both defence and prosecution teams in cases involving breaches of the Health and Safety at Work Act, the Work at Height Regulations and the CDM Regulations (CDM 1994, CDM 2007 and CDM 2015) during construction projects.

 - Defects, deterioration, durability, safety and the service life of concrete structures – his interest is in combining material, structural and construction issues to minimise risks to the safety, serviceability and whole life cost of concrete structures.
 He has published a range of work, developed asset management guidance in the UK, Europe and Hong Kong and acted as an expert witness.

-If you would like to discuss how we might be able to help, or would like a copy of Mike Webster’s expert witness CV please drop me a line at firstname.lastname@example.org or give me a call on +44 (0) 7969 957471.
+If you would like to discuss how we may be able to help, or would like a copy of Mike Webster’s expert witness CV please drop me a line at email@example.com or give me a call on +44 (0) 7969 957471.